beny2783/Gino-Realtime/README.md

-# Twilio Voice AI Assistant with OpenAI Realtime API
+# Gino's Pizza Realtime API

+> **🔄 Recently Refactored**: This codebase has been refactored for better maintainability and structure.
+See [REFACTOR_README.md](./REFACTOR_README.md) for details.

-A real-time voice AI assistant built with Twilio Voice and OpenAI's Realtime API.
-This project creates an interactive voice experience where users can have natural conversations with an AI assistant over the phone.
+A real-time voice AI assistant built with Twilio Voice and OpenAI's Realtime API for Gino's Pizza.
+This project creates an interactive voice experience where customers can place orders and get information through natural conversations with Laura, the AI assistant.

 ## Features

 - 🎙️ **Real-time Voice Interaction**: Powered by OpenAI's Realtime API
 - 📞 **Phone Integration**: Uses Twilio Voice for telephony
-- 🤖 **Personality-driven AI**: Bubbly assistant with dad jokes and owl jokes
+- 🤖 **Laura AI Assistant**: Warm and enthusiastic virtual host for Gino's Pizza
 - 🔄 **Low-latency Audio**: Optimized for natural conversation flow
 - 🛠️ **Modern Node.js**: Built with Fastify and ES6 modules